 A library card issued from an Illinois Heartland Library System member-library provides access to the computers.

 Guest passes are available with a photo ID.

 Additional Genealogy Websites

 - Illinois State Archives Databases

 - Illinois Genealogy Trails

 United States Research:

-Donations of materials having to do with Illinois history are appreciated.
-We are always looking for yearbooks (especially from the Alton grade schools and the volumes listed below) and locally published cookbooks.
-We also appreciate the donation of your family history resources when you are finished with them.
-They can help someone in the future to discover their family origins.
-To discuss your donation, contact as at (618) 462-0677, ext.
-2865.
+Donations of materials pertaining to Illinois history are greatly appreciated.
+We’re always on the lookout for yearbooks and locally published cookbooks.
+We also appreciate the donation of your family history resources when you are finished with them, including house abstracts.
+These items can help someone in the future discover their family origins.
+To discuss your donation, please call (618) 462-0677, option 3.